WayKoi/Project-Mystic/README.md

 ![Tango's Deck](screenshots/tangos-deck.PNG)

-Looking at are deck there are three main sections.
+Looking at our deck there are three main sections.

 **Default Card**